MicrosoftDocs/fabric-docs/docs/data-activator/data-activator-assign-data-objects.md

 To create an object, pick the events that you wish to monitor, then select **Assign your data** in the ribbon in the data pane.
 Data Activator prompts you for an Object name and a Key Column.
 Choose an object name that reflects the type of object to which your events refer.
 The Key Column must be a column in your events that uniquely identifies the objects being monitored.
 Optionally, you can use *Assign Properties* to import other columns from your event stream and convert them into properties on your objects.
 Refer to [create properties](data-activator-create-triggers-design-mode.md#create-properties) for more information on properties.

-The example below is based on the sample *Packages* data that comes with Data Activator.
+The example shown is based on the sample *Packages* data that comes with Data Activator.
 Since this data is monitoring packages, we choose *Package* as our object name.
 We choose *Package ID* as our key column because it uniquely identifies packages.

 :::image type="content" source="media/data-activator-assign-data-objects/data-activator-assign-data-objects-01.png" alt-text="Screenshot of assign your data window":::